ban-m/readuntillogfiles/README.md

   For example, we can ``` grep Chunked ``` for .log file to see that the chunking was carried for 6000 long queries.
   This suggests that the classification applied for the raw signal as long as 6000, which is a kind of 'over-kill' for current DTW scoring system using first 250 events(~ 2000 signals).

-  In addition, we can ``` grep "Interval" | grep -v "[^d]0 query in queue" to see that the classifier was not so good at catching up the throuput of a sequencer.
+  In addition, we can ``` grep "Interval" | grep -v "[^d]0 query in queue" to see that the classifier was not so good at catching up the throuput of a sequencer during first a few hours.
   Even though this phenomenon disappear in a few hours and this consisits a small fraction of entire procedure(48 hours), we may fix this problem by using a hash function for DTW.